daveschudel/Fedora-KDE/README.md

 <a name="selinux"></a>

 # 8) SELinux
 There are people out there who recommend disabling SELinux when alerts start popping up. ***Please*** don't do that.
 SELinux is a powerful security tool.
 It runs in three modes: *disabled*, *permissive* & *enforcing*.
-Fedora defaults to *permissive* which sets SELinux to alert you of any problems, but doesn't stop anything from running. *Enforcing* will stop any violations.
+Fedora defaults to *enforcing* which sets SELinux to alert you of any problems, but doesn't stop anything from running. *Enforcing* will stop any violations.
 So once you've set your machine up the way you want it you can switch it to *enforcing*.

 I've never seen anything installed from the Fedora or RPMFusion repositories that caused an SELinux exception.
 For me it's always been something where I downloaded a binary or compiled from source.